casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 [core]
 refund_handling = { type = "refund", refund_ratio = [1, 1] }
 ```
-The distribution of the remaining payment amount after deducing the gas fee is handled based on [fee_handling](/workflow/setup-private-network/#fee-handling-config) configuration.
+The distribution of the remaining payment amount after deducing the gas fee is handled based on the [fee_handling](/workflow/setup-private-network/#fee-handling-config) configuration.

 The default config for a public chain and current behavior of Casper Network’s Mainnet is as below,